-(IPAP) Also known as a Ventilator Flow Sheet.
+(IPAP) Respiratory Flow Sheet Also known as a Ventilator Flow Sheet.
 This sheet is used to record ventilator treatment details, including rate, volume, oxygen concentration, and other information.
 Tidal volume The amount of air going in and out in one breathing cycle.
-A device that mechanically assists the patient's respiration, doing part or all of the work the body would normally do.
-When a person is unable to breathe well enough to maintain normal levels of oxygen and carbon dioxide in the blood.
+Ventilator A device that mechanically assists the patient's respiration, doing part or all of the work the body would normally do.
+Ventilator dependent When a person is unable to breathe well enough to maintain normal levels of oxygen and carbon dioxide in the blood.
 Ventilator rate The number of breaths per minute (BPM) delivered by the ventilator.
 It can be a range or a set number.